NGINX settings

 "X-Forwarded-Ssl" => "on"

-However, if you have a situation where your GitLab is in a more complex setup like behind a reverse proxy, you will need to tweak the proxy headers in order to avoid errors like The change you wanted was rejected or Can't verify CSRF token authenticity Completed 422 Unprocessable.
+If your GitLab instance is in a more complex setup, such as behind a reverse proxy, you might need to adjust the proxy headers to avoid errors like:

 nginx['proxy_set_headers'] = {